Exercise outdoors - even with allergies

 The pollen seasons for particular plants are very consistent within each geographical region.
 Weather plays a large role in determining what the pollen count will be, both seasonally and daily.
-A change in temperature, wind conditions, humidity, rain or drizzle can change the pollen counts.
+A change in temperature, wind conditions, humidity, rain, or drizzle can affect the pollen counts.

 Usually, pollen counts are highest on warm, dry and breezy mornings and lowest on rainy, cooler days.
 The severity of your allergic reaction will generally mirror the rise and fall of the pollen count.

 What can also make a difference is discovering your personal pollen tolerance level, the point at which your allergy symptoms begin.
 Pollen counts are tabulated by the number of pollen grains in a cubic metre of air.
 While experts say some people can be affected when a tree pollen count is as low as 15 for example, others might not experience symptoms until the count hits 1500 or above.